ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Docusaurus-features.md

 ## Admonitions

-Considering you are on this page, you have likely seen these special blocks already.
-Docusaurus enables you to create five different kinds of admonitions: note, info, tip, warning and danger.
+Docusaurus enables you to create five different kinds of admonition blocks: note, info, tip, warning and danger.
 You can create these admonitions on your pages by using the following syntax:

 ```markdown
 :::info[name of info box]